ohmyzsh/ohmyzsh/plugins/colorize/README.md

 the commands `:n` for next and `:p` for previous.
 The downside is that less options are not supported.
 But you can circumvent this by either using the LESS environment variable, or by running `ccat file1 file2|less --opts`.
 In the latter form, the file contents will be concatenated and presented by less as a single file.

-## Requirements

-You have to install Pygments first: [pygments.org](http://pygments.org/download.html)